tranquilitybase-io/tf-gcp-CFT-architecture/README.md

 	make bootstrap

 Note the email address of the admin.
-You need this address in a later procedure.
+You need this address in a later procedure. under which folder?

 	 terraform output terraform_service_account